RIDEoffourHOPE is a ride-along cycle route ideal for a fundraiser or other gentle (or not) challenge

 the HOPE Stockport (home of Fool Hardy Ales) then

-Howard Town Brewery, Old Glossop for the launch of the spring beer (‘HOPE’) then
+Howard Town Brewery, Old Glossop to celebrate the spring beer (‘HOPE’) then

 PART I HOPE Hospital to the HOPE Inn Stockport